 Guacamole should be enjoyed at room temperature, so do not reheat.
 If you’re taking it out of the fridge, just let it come up to room temperature by sitting out for 20 minutes or so.
 Homemade guacamole can be left at room temperature for a few hours, but then it should be stored in the fridge.

 Up to 2 days in the refrigerator.
-Store with plastic wrap pressed into the surface.
+Store your leftover guacamole with a piece of plastic wrap pressed onto the surface, in an airtight container.

 Guacamole